theopensystemslab/planx-new/doc/how-to/how-to-identify-missing-files.md

 ## Scan verification

 Once Scanii has scanned an object, a callback Lambda tags it with `ScaniiId` and `ScaniiFindings`.
 The API will not serve a file from the user-data bucket unless those tags are present, so a file that has not yet been scanned is never handed to a council.
-This is controlled by the `ENFORCE_SCAN_FROM` env var (an ISO8601 date).
-When unset the check is disabled entirely (which is the case locally and in CI where Minio has no Scanii equivalent and no object is ever tagged).
+This is controlled by the `ENFORCE_SCAN_FROM` env var (an ISO8601 date), which is set in every environment backed by a bucket Scanii watches: staging and production (from Pulumi config) and pizzas (from `.env.staging`).
+When unset the check is disabled entirely, which is the case in local development and in e2e/integration tests - both run against Minio, which has no Scanii equivalent, so no object is ever tagged.

 The API response tells you which situation you're in before you go near CloudWatch: